ARtoriouSs/not-a-blog/README.md

 # NotABlog

 **NotABlog** is a simple RESTful blog on Phoenix.
 I don't like word "blog", so it's not a blog.
+It's just sample application to learn Elixir, but you can check it out [here](https://not-a-blog.herokuapp.com/ "NotABlog on Heroku") (Heroku puts to sleep free dynos if they are inactive for some time, so it will take some time to start up, and can throw 500.
+Just update the page).

 ## Install